-Commissioner Review:
+Commissioner Review

-"The Council has made significant progress throughout 2024 to identify and address many of the legacy issues in the balance sheet, systems, processes and core baseline budgets, in order to provide a stronger financial foundation on which to build, whilst seeking to move closer to a sustainable annual revenue budget over the course of the medium term.
+The Council has made significant progress throughout 2024 to identify and address many of the legacy issues in the balance sheet, systems, processes and core baseline budgets, in order to provide a stronger financial foundation on which to build, whilst seeking to move closer to a sustainable annual revenue budget over the course of the medium term.

-This report updates the medium term financial strategy, draft revenue budget and capital programme for a variety of changes, such as the Autumn Budget, indicative government funding, changes to capital receipts forecasts, interest rates and inflation.
-It also takes account of service growth and savings developed by service directors across the Council.
+This report updates the medium term financial strategy, draft revenue budget and capital programme and also takes account of service growth and savings developed by service directors across the Council.
 Together these deliver a first phase package of measures for consideration in addressing the challenges and projected budget shortfalls in 2025/26 to 2027/28.

-However, despite the progress made on delivery of the proposals underpinning this report and improving overall financial management and grip, there remains a significant challenge ahead.
-The Councils projected budget deficit remains substantial, assumes additional borrowing and the level of usable reserves available as a cushion is reducing.
+However, despite the progress made on delivery of the proposals underpinning this report, the Councils projected budget deficit remains substantial, assumes additional borrowing and the level of usable reserves available as a cushion is reducing.
 A more significant response will be required across the Council in considering the next phase of measures in addressing the residual gap and improving the delivery confidence levels attributed to the proposals.
-This is essential if the Council is to achieve its overarching aim to be a Council that lives within its means, managing medium to long-term financial sustainability and shoring up future resilience."